-WBH has been culturing various seaweed species at the licenced site in the Abrolhos Islands since 2018.
-During this time WBH has developed extensive knowledge to ensure the successful aquaculture of various species of seaweed.
-WBH has identified the optimum infrastructure, methods and environmental conditions to successfully grow out the proposed species.
+WBH has been culturing various seaweed species at its existing licenced sites in the Abrolhos Islands since 2018.
+During this time WBH has developed knowledge to ensure the successful aquaculture of various species of seaweed, including the optimum infrastructure, methods and environmental conditions to successfully grow out the proposed species.
 WBH's director has travelled and worked in Asia, has seen firsthand the development and growth of the seaweed aquaculture industry and uses this experience to inform WBH's aquaculture business.
+The additional site will be used primarily for the production of the seaweed species Eucheuma speciosum, for which market demand is increasing.